cossacklabs/product-docs/acra/configuring-maintaining/controls-configuration-on-acraserver/_index.md

 # Controls configuration on AcraServer

-Depending on which security control we are talking about, the exact way of enabling/configuring it may differ.
+Any AcraServer's security control has unique way of enabling / configuring.

-Features are configured with CLI flags ([see the whole list](/acra/configuring-maintaining/general-configuration/acra-server/#command-line-flags).
+Overall AcraServer's configuration can be performed via CLI flags ([see the whole list](/acra/configuring-maintaining/general-configuration/acra-server/#command-line-flags)).

-`--config_file <options.yml>` may be used instead, AcraServer will read options from a file.
+Alternatively, `--config_file <options.yml>` may be used, and AcraServer will read configuration from a file.

 * Data protection security controls